aubreyrjones/libesp/README.md

 thousand per frame, and try to keep the framerate below 120Hz.

 libesp is designed primarily for games, with low overhead on the profiled path.
 It often sacrifices data safety for speed.
+Don't use ESP in situations where the output profiling data is mission critical.
+Sure as hell don't use it for anything safety critical.

+It uses fairly large buffers.
+If you're short on memory, this may be an issue.
-It uses fairly large buffers, but the sizes of these can be tuned, and they are all allocated during program startup.
+But the sizes of these can be tuned at compile-time, and all buffers are allocated during program startup.
+There is no dynamic memory allocated after esp_init(), and there is none freed before esp_shutdown().

 Building ESP on Linux